FKnottenbelt/LS_120/OOP_design/dependencies.md

 - an object knows another that knows something
 - test on code that are to tightly coupled to the code

+# Writing loosely Coupled Code
-# Coding techiniques that reduce dependencies by decoupling code
+Coding techiniques that reduce dependencies by decoupling code

 ## 1 - Inject dependencies
 reducing dependencies by making sure that your methods don't know the name of